TU-Delft-DCC/TU-Delft-DCC.github.io/docs/gitlab/runner_matlab.md

 **Gitlab jobs**
 _Pipeline configuration begins with jobs.
 Jobs are the most fundamental element of a `.gitlab-ci.yml` file.
 Each job is executed by a Gitlab runner.
 See Gitlab documentation for more [info](https://docs.gitlab.com/ee/ci/jobs/)._

+## Steps
+1. Request a TU Delft Virtual Private Server
+1. Set up a Gitlab runner
+1. Create a Docker image with a custom Matlab installation
+1. Register a gitlab runner for the Matlab container
+1. Obtain a Matlab license file
+1. Configure the CI/CD pipeline
+1. Add a job to test the pipeline
+1. Optional: Updating the Matlab version

-## Step 1.
+### Step 1.
 Request a TU Delft VPS
 If you want to work with the TU Delft Gitlab instance and you want to implement CI/CD pipelines, then you need to install a Gitlab runner on your own.
 Runners are the agents that run the CI/CD jobs that come from GitLab.
 Currently, the TU Delft instance does not provide this feature out-of-the-box.
 Therefore, we need a separate (virtual) server to run the Gitlab runners and execute the jobs in the CI/CD pipeline.

 The TU Delft offers Virtual Private Servers (VPS) for researchers through the [TopDesk selfservice portal](https://tudelft.topdesk.net/tas/public/ssp/content/serviceflow?unid=418c986f186d4934848dc2712039ed34).
 If you don't have a VPS already, please follow this guide to [request a Virtual Private Server](https://tu-delft-dcc.github.io/01_Computing/02_Working_with_servers/01_VPS_request.html)

 **VPS requirements**
-- 50Gb disk space (the Matlab installation in this guide requires ~10 Gb, but this depends on the installed addons)
+- 50Gb disk space (the Matlab installation in this guide requires ~10 Gb, but this depends on the size of the installed addons)

-## Step 2.
+### Step 2.
 Setting up Gitlab runners
 To set up a gitlab runner on the VPS, please follow this [guide for setting up GitLab runners](https://tu-delft-dcc.github.io/03_Software/06_Advanced%20code%20management/02_CI_GitLab_Docker.html).

 **TLDR**